roman-milk/roman-milk.github.io/a-conspiracy-of-sluts.md

  So, briefly, she did, but her thoughts were uneasy.
 Odd, wasn't it, that Tony and Neil would sneak off to smoke pot in the west stairway when Tony's apartment was on the east side of the building.
 Then she recalled the pretty black girl standing by the elevators, looking right at her while speaking on the phone.
 "No, the west one," she had said.
 That was weird...

  Paige took out the cranberry juice and vodka from last night and poured herself a stiff drink.
 She sat and watched an "Ace of Cakes" Marathon on TV for three hours without seeing or hearing a damn thing.
-Report_Story #1